 Watson, J.A.L.
 1962.
 The Dragonflies (Odonata) of South-Western Australia.
 A guide to the identification, ecology, distribution and affinities of larvae and adults.
 Handbook No. 7.
 Perth : Western Australian Naturalists' Club 72 pp.

 Watson, J.A.L., Theischinger, G. & Abbey, H.M.
 1991.
 The Australian Dragonflies.
 A guide to the identification, distributions and habitats of Australian Odonata.
-Melbourne : CSIRO vii 278 pp.
+Canberra and Melbourne : CSIRO vii 278 pp.